buuhlopes/docs/devportal/installation-guide/local-setup/1-vkdr-install.md

 ---
 sidebar_position: 2
-sidebar_label: VKDR Installation
+sidebar_label: Installing VKDR
-title: VKDR Installation
+title: Installing VKDR
 ---

 In this section you will learn how to install and initialize `vkdr`, an [open-source](https://github.com/veecode-platform/vkdr) lightweight CLI tool that allows safely running VeeCode DevPortal in a local containerized and isolated environment.